Quantum Dial for High-Harmonic Generation: Results

 In general, case (i) is comparable to case (ii).
-In other words, the thermal environment only weakly influences the qualitative dynamics.
-Note that for cases (i) and (ii), the even harmonics vanish as shown in Fig.\ref{fig:setup_compare}\textbf{c}.
-However, this does not suggest zero responses for all momentum, as one can observe in Fig.\ref{fig:setup_compare}\textbf{g,h}.
-The vanishing even harmonics indicate the integration of $J_x(4\omega_0,K_x,K_y)$ over the entire Brillouin zone leads to zero [see Eq.(\ref{main:eq:intkxky})].
-For case (iii), BSV perturbation shown in Fig.\ref{fig:setup_compare}\textbf{f,i,l}, delocalized responses across the entire Brillouin zone are triggered for below and above bandgap excitations.
-Note that the responses at the $K$ and $K^\prime$ points are always zero owing to the vanishing coupling coefficient at these locations.
-One can also see that the optical responses around K and K' points exhibit more significant differences compared to those in cases (i) and (ii), which can be exploited for valleytronics studies \cite{tyulnev2024valleytronics,schaibley2016valleytronics}.
-Details on the mathematical form and derivation of the coupling coefficient for BSV can be found in Eq.(\ref{eq:gq}) and Supplementary Material Section VI.
+In other words, the thermal environment has only a weak influence on the qualitative dynamics.
+For case (iii), BSV perturbation shown in Fig.\ref{fig:setup_compare}\textbf{f,i,l}, multiple ring-shaped responses are triggered for below and above bandgap excitations.
+Note that the responses at the $K$ and $K^\prime$ points are always zero owing to the vanishing coupling coefficient at these locations [see Eq.(\ref{eq:gq}) and Supplementary Material Section VI].
+One can also see that the optical responses around K and K' points exhibit more significant differences and span over larger regions in the Brillouin zone compared to those in cases (i) and (ii).
+This unique effect induced by BSV can be exploited for valleytronics studies \cite{tyulnev2024valleytronics,schaibley2016valleytronics}.